How Foreign Buyers Can Get a Mortgage in Spain (2026): Non-Resident Rules in the Valencia Region and Costa Blanca

 Both are signed before a Spanish notary, after which the property is registered in the Land Registry.

-In our experience assisting international buyers purchasing new developments in the Valencia and Alicante region, mortgage approval often depends less on nationality and more on clear financial documentation and stable income history.
+In our experience assisting international buyers purchasing new developments in the Valencia region, mortgage approval often depends less on nationality and more on clear financial documentation and stable income history.

 Preparing documentation early – particularly tax returns and proof of income – tends to shorten the mortgage approval process significantly.